-In view of the ongoing impact brought by COVID-19 pandemic to the economy of Hong Kong, the Urban Renewal Authority (URA) announces today (29 April 2021) to further extend the rent relief for its domestic tenants and commercial tenants in its properties for another six months until the end of September 2021, in a bid to assist the URA’s tenants in the face of current economic challenges amid the pandemic to sustain their businesses and support employment.
+In view of the ongoing impact brought by COVID-19 pandemic to the economy of Hong Kong, the Urban Renewal Authority (URA) announces today (27 September 2021) to further extend the rent relief for its domestic and commercial tenants in its properties for another six months, from October 2021 until the end of March 2022, in a bid to assist the URA’s tenants in the face of current economic challenges amid the pandemic to sustain their businesses and support employment.

-The relief measures will continue to benefit tenants from a wide range of trades including food and beverages, retail, services, education and social enterprise with details as follows:
+The new round of rent relief will continue to benefit tenants from a wide range of trades including food and beverages, retail, services, education and social enterprise with details as follows:

 - 75% rent relief for commercial tenants operating in the commercial portions of redevelopment, preservation and revitalisation projects with tenancy agreements signed with the URA.
-For those tenants whose businesses have not been affected by the pandemic, the URA will only consider offering a rent concession if they agree to contribute a portion of the rent concession to society for charity or other community good causes (such as giving free meals to the low-income families), as a way to tide over the difficulties together with the public.
+For those tenants whose businesses have not been affected by the pandemic, the URA will only consider offering a rent concession if they agree to contribute a portion of the rent concession to society for charity or other community causes (such as giving free meals to the low-income families).
 Rent relief measures, however, will not be applicable to those tenants with tenancy agreements effective from January 2021, as the level of rent has already taken into consideration the prevailing market conditions.

-Subject to the development of the pandemic and the impact on the domestic and commercial tenants in its projects, the URA will review the need for further extension of the relief measures to help the tenants sustain their businesses over difficult times.
+Subject to the development of the pandemic and the impact on the domestic and commercial tenants in its projects, the URA will review the need for a further extension of the relief measures, if necessary, to help the tenants sustain their businesses.

 1 The seven shopping malls jointly operated with the joint venture developers include: Citywalk (Tsuen Wan Town Centre Project), Citywalk 2 (Yeung Uk Road Project), Lee Tung Avenue (Lee Tung Street / McGregor Street Project), THE FOREST (Sai Yee Street Project), Park Summit (Pine Street / Anchor Street Project), Park Ivy (Fuk Tsun Street / Pine Street Project) and Vista (Fuk Wing Street / Fuk Wa Street)